igorganich/damn-vulnerable-defi-halmos/test/the-rewarder/README.md

 }
 ```
 Obviously, we cannot find such an `inputClaim.proof` using symbolic analysis methods, this would literally mean breaking hash cryptography.
-Therefore, Halmos will not work properly without finding a valid proof.
+Therefore, Halmos will not work properly without finding a valid `proof`.

 However, there is a way out.
 We have already met with cryptographic checks in [Naive-receiver](https://github.com/igorganich/damn-vulnerable-defi-halmos/tree/master/test/naive-receiver#optimizations).
 There we completely removed the cryptographic verification, but clearly indicated that the entered data was correct.
-We will do something similar here: remove the cryptographic verification, but assume that we transferred the correct **amount** for our `msg.sender` (this is what this cryptographic verification about):
+We will do something similar here: remove the cryptographic verification, but assume that we transferred the correct `amount` for our `msg.sender` (this is what this cryptographic verification about):
 ```solidity
 ...
 if (msg.sender == address(0x44E97aF4418b7a17AABD8090bEA0A471a366305C)) // player address